Sage/argos/guides-source/guides/v2_template_guide/README.md

 For more information and additional properties of the phone field see it's {@link PhoneField API Docs}.

 ###Step 3: AccountManager as `lookup`
 A `lookup` type field is one that takes the user to a different List View and let's them choose a row that is returned to the Edit view.
-This is how the user sets foriegn key relationships on an entity.
+This is how the user sets foreign key relationships on an entity.

 1\.
 Open `argos-template/src/Views/Account/Edit.js` and down to the AccountManager field.

 2\.
 Change `type` to `'lookup'`.

 3\.
 If you recall from the Detail View the textual display came from `AccountManager.UserInfo.FirstName` and `.LastName`.
 The Lookup Field uses the `textProperty` and `textTemplate` to do the same functionality as before.
 Add the two keys and set them to `UserInfo` and `this.userInfoNameTemplate`:

     },{
        name: 'AccountManager',